-The behavior of the function / sound buttons on a cab are not defined by the DCC system but rather the decoder in the locomotive.
-To find out what button does what function, or triggers a certain sound on your locomotive, read the documentation that came with the loco, consult the company's website or contact them by phone.
+The behavior of the function buttons / sound buttons on a cab are not defined by the DCC system.
+The decoder in the locomotive defines which sounds are controlled by which button.
+The DCC system only sends button commands to the locomotive.
+How the loco responds to the button being pressed is decided by the locomotive DCC decoder.
+To find out what button does what function, or triggers a certain sound on your locomotive, read the documentation for the DCC decoder that came with the loco, or the loco decoder.
+Consult the company's website or contact them by phone.

-To make changes to the sounds you will need to know the CVs you need to change, and what you need to change them to.
+To make changes to the sounds you will need to know the CVs you need to change, and what you need to change the values of them to.
 This is based on the manufacturer of the locomotive sound decoder and not the system you use.

 Soundtraxx - http://www.soundtraxx.com/manuals.php